Oldstone Conference

 The Oldstone Conference of 11 to 14 April 1949 was the third of three postwar conferences held to discuss quantum physics; arranged for the National Academy of Sciences by J. Robert Oppenheimer, who was again chairman.
 It followed the Shelter Island Conference of 1947 and the Pocono Conference of 1948.
-There were 24 participants; new participants were Robert Christie, Freeman Dyson (whose writings explained Feynman’s ideas), George Placzek, and Hideki Yukawa.
+There were 24 participants; new participants were Robert F. Christy, Freeman Dyson, George Placzek, and Hideki Yukawa.

 Held at Oldstone-on-the-Hudson in Peekskill, New York, the main talking-point was Richard Feynman’s approach to quantum electrodynamics (QED); Feynman was now (at 30) the leading physicist of his generation.

+Dyson presented the equivalence between the approaches of Julian Schwinger, Feynman and Yukawa.

+Conference notes were taken by John Archibald Wheeler and Arthur Wightman.